Frequently Asked Questions

-We understand that you may have questions about Camp 4 Champs and how we offer a fantastic camp experience whereby your child takes part in a variety of multi-skills activities, learns new skills and makes friends, so we’ve answered the most frequently asked questions here.
+We understand that you may have questions about Camp 4 Champs and how we offer a fantastic camp experience whereby your child takes part in a variety of multi-skills activities and makes friends, so we’ve answered the most frequently asked questions here.
 If you are unable to find the answer you need, please do get in touch and we will be more than happy to help.

 When making a booking, you pay online immediately using a debit or credit card.

 Our ‘full week’ discounts offer savings, but we also appreciate this may not suit your individual needs so we do also offer bookings for individual days.